HarimHidal/pythonomation/README.md

 # pythonomation
-This is a repo for my own python automation scripts that I use in my day-to-day activities.
+This is a repo for my own python scripts that I to automate day-to-day activities.